Home »

 Goods in Transit

 As a courier, you will be transporting things from one place to another.
 If any damage occurs to those goods, you will be liable.
-Goods in transit insurance policy cover the cost of the goods you are transporting in the event of loss, damage or theft.
+Goods in transit insurance policy covers the cost of the goods you are transporting in the event of loss, damage or theft.

 Public liability cover